Keyboard Scancodes

 IBM scancode set 1

 IBM scancode set 1 (sometimes called "XT" scancodes) was the first of the 3 numbered scancode sets introduced by IBM in the 1980s.
 They were introduced with the IBM 5150 Personal Computer and also reused by IBM 5155 Portable Personal Computer and 5160 Personal Computer XT.
 Fully-compliant PS/2 keyboards should also be able to output set 1 scancodes when told to using the Select Alternate Scan Codes command.
 As standard, most keys should transmit make and break codes.
-These scancodes were typically transmitted via the serial-based 9-bit "XT-style" keyboard interface, but using the aforementioned command on compliant PS/2 keyboards will result in them being transmitted via the 11-bit "AT-style" keyboard interface (which wouldn't be compatible with an standard XT/XT-clone PC).
+These scancodes were typically transmitted via the serial-based 9-bit "XT-style" keyboard interface (at least for the non-cordless keyboards that used set 1), but using the aforementioned command on compliant PS/2 keyboards will result in them being transmitted via the 11-bit "AT-style" keyboard interface (which wouldn't be compatible with an standard XT/XT-clone PC).

 Visualisation due to be loaded.
 If nothing appears, please ensure JavaScript is enabled.